Cash-Out Refinance vs Home Equity Line of Credit (HELOC)

 In many cases, accessing home equity offers an option for accomplishing more of your financial goals.
-There are options for tapping into your home's equity, like a cash out refinance or a Home Equity Line of Credit to help you do so, and there are some differences between the two.
+There are options for tapping into your home's equity, like a cash-out refinance or a Home Equity Line of Credit to help you do so, and there are some differences between the two you should know.

-A Cash Out refinance is a way of tapping into the equity you have built up in your home through your monthly payments and as it has increased in value.
+A Cash-Out refinance is a way of tapping into the equity you have built up in your home as it has increased in value over time, and through your monthly payments that have built equity.
 It involves retiring your current mortgage by taking out a new one, possibly with different terms, and for an amount that is larger than what you currently owe.
-The excess over your old loan’s outstanding balance and the new one is then paid out to you in cash at closing.
+The excess over your old loan’s outstanding balance, plus closing costs, and the new one is then paid out to you in cash at closing.

 Using a Home Equity Line of Credit (HELOC) gives a borrower access to a line of credit based on the available equity in a home and functions somewhat like a revolving credit card.
 It requires a 2nd monthly payment and features an adjustable interest rate.
 That means if interest rates go up, your monthly payment could also increase.

-If you've been thinking about getting a HELOC, consider a Cash Out refinance to access your home equity.
+If you've been thinking about getting a Home Equity Line of Credit, consider a Cash-Out refinance to access your home equity.
 You may want to use some of the money invested in your home to eliminate other debts, like credit card balances or to contribute to your children’s college tuition bills.
 Perhaps you’re looking to self-finance home improvement expenses or pay medical bills.
 You may even prefer to use it to fund vacation homes, a rental property, or start a business.

 - Access a large lump sum of cash